 Emergency Response Guidebook

-As of version 3.0, WISER now provides general tools and reference materials, including a comprehensive, fully searchable, electronic version of the ERG 2008.
+WISER now provides general tools and reference materials, including a comprehensive, fully searchable, electronic version of the ERG 2020.

-The current operational version of WISER provides a highly functional solution with information and substance identification capabilities on over 460 substances from the HSDB.
-It operates in a stand-alone mode on Microsoft® Windows® PCs, Apple iOS devices (iPhone, iPad, and iPod touch), Google Android devices, BlackBerry devices (internet connectivity required), Windows Mobile devices, and in PC and mobile device based Internet browsers (WebWISER).
+The current operational version of WISER provides a highly functional solution with information and substance identification capabilities on over 500 substances.
+It operates in a stand-alone mode on Microsoft® Windows® PCs, Apple iOS devices (iPhone, iPad, and iPod touch), and Google Android devices.
+WISER is also available in PC and mobile device based Internet browsers (WebWISER).
 Future versions will provide wireless connectivity, support for additional portable devices, and more (see the news page for more information).

 The WISER substance list is based on many other lists (ATSDR, DOT NIOSH, etc.), inputs from emergency responders, toxicologists, and medical personnel, and analysis of how likely a substance is to occur in an incident and how hazardous it is.